dagibbins186/School_District_Analysis/README.md

 \
 !["Charter_District_School_ExcludeTH9th"](https://github.com/dagibbins186/School_District_Analysis/blob/main/Images/Charter_District_School_ExcludeTH9th.png)
 \
-In both scenarios, charter schools do better than the district schools.
-The average math and average reading scores also do not change.
-However, the % of students passing in math, reading and overall goes down 3-4 percentage points among charter schools.
+In both scenarios, charter schools did better than the district schools.
+The average math and average reading scores also did not change.
+However, the % of students passing in math, reading and overall went down 3-4 percentage points among charter schools.
 \
 \
 **School Performance by Budget**
 \
 Students that fell within the <$564 category performed the best in comparison to other spending-categories across the board.
-Thomas High School affects the performance of schools in the $630-$644 range of per pupil spending.
+Thomas High School affected the performance of schools in the $630-$644 range of per pupil spending.
 \
 *Before*
 \